rforge/jss/pkg/inst/howto/final_editing.md

 - Change bibliography name to ref.bib

-- In math formulas, use `\top` for transposing, `\dots` or `\ldots` for ..., and instert spaces after commas (e.g. "0, 1" instead of "0,1").
+- In math formulas, use `\top` for transposing, `\dots` or `\ldots` for ..., and insert spaces after commas (e.g. "0, 1" instead of "0,1").

 - If possible, figures should be in the following format